script-fu/artbox/content/hub/plugins/folder/Toggle-Paintbrush-Eraser.md

 ## Introduction

-This plug-in allows the user to toggle the active tool to the Eraser tool.
+This plug-in allows the user to toggle between the Paintbrush Tool and the Eraser tool.
 It also doubles the brush size when using the Eraser.

 ### Plug-in Menu Location

-_Tools -> Paint Tools -> Toggle Eraser_
+_Tools -> Paint Tools -> Toggle Paintbrush Eraser_

 ### Keyboard Shortcut